dbactual/thomaspaine-www/content/works/to-the-honorable-senate-of-the-united-states-jan-21-1808.md

 Title: To the Honorable Senate of the United States  January 21, 1808
 Date: Mon Aug  4 09:08:56 EDT 2014

-   To the Honorable Senate of the United States  January 21, 1808
+   From the records of the American State Papers, No. 189, 10th Congress, First Session.

-   New York,
+   *To the honorable the Senate of the United States:*  New York, *January* 21, 1808.

-   THE purpose of this address is to state a claim I feel myself entitled to make on the United States, leaving it to their representatives in Congress to decide on its worth and its merits.
+   THE purport of this address is to state a claim I feel myself entitled to make on the United States, leaving it to their representatives in Congress to decide on its worth and its merits.
 The case is as follows: